Fourth dimension in literature

 In science fiction, a higher "dimension" often refers to parallel or alternate universes or other imagined planes of existence.
 This usage is derived from the idea that to travel to parallel/alternate universes/planes of existence one must travel in a direction/dimension besides the standard ones.
 In effect, the other universes/planes are just a small distance away from our own, but the distance is in a fourth (or higher) spatial (or non-spatial) dimension, not the standard ones.
-Fifth and higher dimensions are used in the same way in, e.g., the Superman character Mister Mxyzptlk comes from the fifth dimension.
+Fifth and higher dimensions are used in the same way; for example; the Superman foe Mister Mxyzptlk comes from the fifth dimension.

 Early influence

 Edgar Allan Poe wrote an essay on cosmology titled Eureka (1848) which said that "space and duration are one".
 This is the first known instance of suggesting space and time to be different perceptions of one thing.
 Poe arrived at this conclusion after approximately 90 pages of reasoning but employed no mathematics.

 Theoretical physicist James Clerk Maxwell is best known for his work in formulating the equations of electromagnetism.
 He was also a prize-winning poet, and in his last poem Paradoxical Ode; Maxwell muses on connections between science, religion and nature, touching upon higher-dimensions along the way: